Kofi-Jr/Investment-Calculator/README.md

 # Investment-Calculator
-Python GUI program that has the user input initial balance, the number of years, and the interest rate via entry fields.
+Python GUI program that promps the user to input an initial balance, the number of years, and the interest rate.
 When the compute button is clicked a table of results is displayed in a text area.